 University of Bergen

-A Heart of Stone comes across as a powerful prose-fictional narrative about severe mental trauma and bereavement suffered by a twelve year old girl in the Netherlands in 1973.
-The child’s excruciatingly inadequate resources to master them in subsequent life result mentally in deeply repressed memories, emotionally in unbearable feelings, and behaviourally in lethal life impediments.
-In this instance, the hurtful consequences for the gravely stricken main character Ellen van Bemmel eventually, 25 years later, give way to a process fostering the possibility of healing, of self-therapy and of a freeing-out, not least by her attempts at active use of language’s combinatory and imaging forces.
-In the case of Ellen, who is an independent woman of 38 in the novel’s present, this process is inaugurated by seemingly random events; most importantly, perhaps, the sudden opportunity she gets to purchase and move back into the house of her childhood.
+Renate Dorrestein’s novel A Heart of Stone comes across as a powerful prose-fictional narrative about severe mental trauma and bereavement suffered by a twelve year old girl in the Netherlands in 1973.
+The child’s excruciatingly inadequate resources to master her memorial bagage in subsequent life result mentally in deeply repressed memories, emotionally in unbearable feelings, and behaviourally in lethal life impediments.
+In this instance, the hurtful consequences for the gravely stricken main character Ellen van Bemmel eventually, 25 years later, give way to a process fostering the possibility of healing, of self-therapy and of a freeing-out, not least by her attempts at an active mediation of past and present by way f language’s combinatory and imaging forces.
+In the case of Ellen who, in the novel’s present, is an independent woman of 38, this process is inaugurated by seemingly random events; most importantly, perhaps, the sudden opportunity she gets to purchase and move back into the house of her childhood.
 During her healing process she attains personal insights and an alternative knowledge necessary for a redistribution of repressed and of living memory.

-Gradually, she ventures into the courageous, repetitional leap represented in re-living aspects of the traumatising and bereaving events of her childhood, and in re-possessing the traumatising spaces.
-Not least, she iteratively immerses herself in the (re)reading of forgotten or repressed materials (most notably the family photo album, in her mature years the only family heirloom retrieved for her after her childhood catastrophe), in the (re)exposure to extant media of the time, and in the attempts at writing that, all three of them, bear a metonymic or a metaphoric relation to the traumatising events.
+Gradually, she ventures into a courageous, repetitional leap into the pastwhen re-living aspects of the traumatising and bereaving events of her childhood, and in re-possessing the traumatising spaces.
+Not least, she iteratively immerses herself in the (re)reading of forgotten or repressed materials (most notably the family photo album, in her mature years the only family heirloom retrieved for her after her childhood catastrophe), in the (re)exposure to extant media of the time, and also in her own writing about the past.
+Her activation of all three media resources represents an attempt at creating a metonymic or a metaphoric relation to the traumatising events.
 From this perspective, A Heart of Stone lends itself to approaches inspired by psychoanalytic thought.
 For example, the novel’s narrative form carries elements similar to the workings of the talking cure, to which I will return briefly in conclusion.
-The ”dialogic” and processual qualities of the novel can thus be witnessed not only in the relationship between the photographies and Ellen’s phrasings in writing, but also in the main character’s and the text’s dynamic use of language and represented media to negotiate and reconstruct a livable memory that makes sense and stabilises an identity in the present.
-This power of the novel helps in making her repressed memories sayable.
+The ”dialogic” and processual qualities of the novel can thus be witnessed not only in the relationship between the photographies and Ellen’s phrasings in her writing, but also in the main character’s and the text’s dynamic use of language and other media to negotiate and reconstruct a livable memory that stabilises an identity in the present.
+This power of the novel helps in making her repressed memories not only livable but sayable

-However, Dorrestein’s novel is more than the construction of a coherent life story of seamless continuity, paratactically combining events and segments into a meaningful whole by reestablishing a given (and already encoded), representative relationship between text and image.
-It is also an actively ongoing art work of imaging and mediation, a fragmented representation of another order, experimental and rupturing.
-It is highly intricate, and spatio-temporally it renders a constantly shifting novelistic discourse.
-This power of the novel is what little by little, and in leaps and ruptures, tugs the memorial process in the direction of an individually experienced but as yet speechless visibility.
-As such it is the painful yet truly creative work of attempting to represent a personally lived experience.
+However, Dorrestein’s novel is more than the construction of a coherent life story, paratactically combining isolated events into a meaningful whole by reestablishing a representative relationship between text and image.
+It is also an ongoing process of imaging and mediation, a fragmented representation of another order, experimental and disruptive.
+This power of the novel to make this process unfold is what little by little, and in leaps and ruptures, tugs the truly creative memorial process in the direction of an individually experienced but as yet speechless visibility.